 Instead of simply rating Key Results from 0 to 1, which was the norm in the early days of OKR setting, WorkBoard’s app guides you to measure results and outcomes objectively, rather than measuring outputs.
 While creating measurable Key Results was always the spirit of the OKR setting process, the app provides the framework to help teams define and align better key results in the first instance — so our natural bias to describe output doesn’t prevent us from articulating the desired outcome.

 Sometimes, your results are tracked in other systems.
-Integrating with those systems to automatically update Key Results in WorkBoard creates increased transparency throughout the organization — automatically.
+Native integrations with those systems to automatically update Key Results in WorkBoard creates increased transparency throughout the organization — automatically.
 Now, you are seeing and driving progress continuously rather than scoring mid and end of period — and thus have a higher awareness of your distance from the intended results every single day — leading you to make smarter choices about our time and effort.

 Instead of ad-hoc meetings, WorkBoard meetings are organized around a body of work, strategy and key results that are already available in the application.
 This encourages all participants to meet not for a status check (which is always available for anyone to see in WorkBoard) but to identify and remove roadblocks to your existing strategic Objectives.
 Ask yourself — how many meetings have you walked out of feeling confused about their purpose and outcomes?
 How would it feel to have laser-focused meetings with actionable outcomes?